 “Resale becomes more mainstream,” was the subhead in a Retail TouchPoints article.
 Everyone is adding some form of resale today.
 For instance, Macy’s added thredUp.
 Designer Eileen Fisher created the Renew program.
 Christmas 2019 was the first major holiday to break the only-new-gifts ceiling.
 Before, shoppers bought quality used gift items but never admitted it.
 In 2019, smart and eco-friendly shoppers chose a resale Christmas gift.
-According to thredUp’s 2019 Resale Report, the resale market is expected to “reach $23 billion by 2023.”
+According to thredUp’s 2020 Resale Report by the year 2024, the secondhand market will hit 64B.
 Now, that’s a bright future!Get my Free Trial of SimpleConsign

 #2 The “Temporary” Consumer

 Temporary consumers want an ever-changing, never-owning lifestyle.
 This trend particularly applies to Gen Z (anyone born between ’97 and ’12).
 This sharing economy links people directly with each other.
 Like Airbnb and Uber, Depop links buyers and sellers of clothing.
 Both rental companies, Rent The Runway and West Elm, give consumers a chance to have a little luxury without buying.
 PSFK reports, “the number of people who participate in the sharing economy is projected to increase to 86.5 million by 2021.”
 That’s nearly double what it was in 2016.
 Why does this help the future of consignment?
 It’s one more step to the full acceptance of reusing merchandise.